 5. As much as you can, speak Japanese

 Do not be shy or afraid of making mistakes.
-Read more about common mistakes here.
-You are studying the language and no one expects you to be perfect straight away, so speak Japanese and allow others to correct you if you make a mistake.
-Also, speaking Japanese more frequently will get you more comfortable with the language and studying it will be easier.
+You are studying the language, and no one expects you to be perfect straight away, so speak Japanese and allow others to correct you if you make a mistake.
+Also, speaking Japanese more frequently will get you more comfortable with the language, and studying it will be easier.
 This is an important Japanese tip for you!

 6. Change it up!

-As we’ve written here, there are many different ways to study the Japanese language, and if you find yourself getting tired of one platform, just switch to another to keep it exciting, fun and fresh.
-Don’t forget to take breaks, you don’t want to burn out.
+There are many different ways to study the Japanese language, and if you find yourself getting tired of one platform, just switch to another to keep it exciting, fun, and fresh.
+Don’t forget to take breaks; you don’t want to burn out.

 The best way and tips to learn Japanese language japanese anime and manga